 2. To review existing knowledge on adherence

-3. To emphasise possible predictors for low or non-adherence
+3. To emphasize possible predictors for low adherence

 4. To provide with some tools to measure adherence